Follow @scope_views

 How to Buy Astro’ Gear from Japan

-Have you ever found yourself at the end of the English search results, curiously clicking on a Kanji link to discover a Japanese gear website – all bright colours, flashing symbols and enticing thumbnails of exotic gear?
+Have you ever found yourself curiously clicking on a Kanji link to discover a Japanese gear website – all bright colours, flashing symbols and enticing thumbnails of exotic gear?
 It’s tempting, but how do you go about ordering and importing something?

 I recently bought a few things from Japan, in particular from a store called Kyoei in Osaka (they have a store in Tokyo too, but it seems less accessible to foreigners).
 Here’s how it worked.
 The specific process below applies just to this shop, but the general stuff on exchange rates and duties applies wherever.